philcallister/ticker-elixir/README.md

 different quote endpoints.
 Obviously, Google Finance is just a very simple example, but there's no reason why professional quality feeds couldn't be consumed.

-A **huge** missing piece to this puzzle is that historical data is currently only stored within ETS.
+A **HUGE** missing piece to this puzzle is that historical data is currently only stored within ETS.
 The 2nd phase will be to wire this into Cassandra, a perfect solution for time-based historical data.
 Stay tuned!

 To see the **ticker-elixir** app in action, head over to